aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 +++

-## Comparing Use Cases - When Does Each Method Excel?
+## Comparing use cases - when does each method excel?

 > **⚠️ IMPORTANT**: Results Reflect Limited Training & Generic Models